gbmhunter/blog/content/pages/electronics/circuit-design/rfid/_index.md

-{{< figure src="/images/2012/11/uhf-rfid-tag-read-results-astra-ex-to-usa.png" width="1042px" caption="Readout of RFID tags in the near vicinity by the ThingMagic AstraEX." caption-position="bottom" >}}
+{{< figure src="/images/2012/11/uhf-rfid-tag-read-results-astra-ex-to-usa.png" width="1042px" caption="Readout of RFID tags in the near vicinity by the ThingMagic AstraEX."  >}}